AdobeDocs/experience-platform.en/help/dashboards/guides/account-profiles.md

 ## Next steps

-By following this document you should now be able to locate the [!UICONTROL Account Profiles] dashboard.
+By following this document, you should now know how to locate the [!UICONTROL Account Profiles] dashboard.
 You should also understand the metrics displayed in the available widgets.
 To learn more about working with account profiles as part of your B2B data in the Experience Platform UI, please refer to the [account profiles overview](../../rtcdp/accounts/account-profile-overview.md) for Adobe Real-Time CDP, B2B Edition.